William Leap: Contributions

+In November 2023, Leap was recognized by the Association for Queer Anthropology with its Distinguished Achievement Award.

 Lavender Languages and Linguistics Conference

 Lavender Languages and Linguistics conference is an international conference for LGBT linguistics and other related queer language research and discourse studies.
 The conference was founded in 1993 by Leap to coincide with the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
 At the time, research on these topics was considered marginal within linguistics, and the conference was a key place for researchers to come together to discuss issues in the field.
 By the 20th conference, there were over 80 presentations and 150 attendees.
 The conference was host yearly at American University in Washington, DC until 2017 when the conference began to move each year.
 It provides a place for emerging queer linguistics scholarship, and it is the conference is the longest continually running LGBT studies conference in the US.

 A meta-synthesis of conference abstracts by Paul Baker and published in Milani's chapter in The Oxford Handbook of Language and Society found early work presented at the conference focused on the existence of "gay language" such as Polari and "lesbian language".
 In line with the trajectory of the field, more recent work has focused on how various linguistic features index different identities.

 The Journal of Language and Sexuality (though not officially linked to LavLang) is closely affiliated with the conference.
 It was established venue to publish queer linguistics research.